World War One (experiences of war)

 Life on the front line

-Soldiers and nurses were on the battlefront of war so experienced its horrific nature of war.
+Soldiers and medical personnel such as nurses and doctors were on the battlefront so experienced the horrific nature of war.
 Some soldiers suffered from shell shock, now known as post-traumatic stress disorder or PTSD.
 This was a psychological reaction to their experiences of war.
 Others suffered from poison gases used in chemical weapons.

 This site has a comprehensive overview of British soldiers, battles, and army life.